iotaledger/goshimmer/documentation/docs/tutorials/send_transaction.md

 # How to Send a Transaction

 The simplest and easiest way for creating transaction is to use ready solution, such us GUI wallets: [pollen-wallet](https://github.com/iotaledger/pollen-wallet/tree/master) and [Dr-Electron ElectricShimmer](https://github.com/Dr-Electron/ElectricShimmer) or command line wallet [Command Line Wallet](wallet_library.md).
-However, there is also an option to create a transaction directly with Go client library, which will be main focus of this tutorial.
+However, there is also an option to create a transaction directly with the Go client library, which will be main focus of this tutorial.

 For code examples you can go directly to [Code examples](send_transaction.md#code-examples).